Weather in Indonesia in November

 Eid al-Adha

-Eid al-Adha, also known as the Feast of Sacrifice, is a major Islamic holiday celebrated throughout Indonesia.
+Eid al-Adha, also known as the Feast of Sacrifice, is a major Islamic vacation celebrated throughout Indonesia.
 It commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to God.

 Muslims perform prayers, sacrifice livestock (usually sheep, goats, or cows), and distribute meat to family, friends, and the less fortunate.
 It is a time of communal prayers, feasting, and charitable acts that promote solidarity and compassion.